ovrn/Chinese-LLaMA-Alpaca-wiki/llama.cpp-Deployment.md

 #### About prediction speed
 It is not always faster with bigger `-t`.
-The following table shows the speed with different `-t` (M1 Max chips with 8 main cores and 2 efficiency cores).
+The following table shows the speed with different `-t` (M1 Max chips with 8 performance cores and 2 efficiency cores).
 It can be seen that the speed is the fastest when it is consistent with the number of cores, but it slows down when it exceeds this value.
 | param | Speed（7B-q4_0） | Speed（13B-q4_0） |
 |---|---|---|